FriedrichMykola/MyPortfolio/README.md

 # MyPortfolio
 ## Description
   It is the part of my project which i use as my portfolio.
 Here you can create design for your own app.
-All the elements are saved in Firedase and Storage
+All the elements are saved in Firebase Realtime Database and Storage

 ## Tools and libraries
 ### Language: